 I’ve always been a big fan of tiramisu as a vegan and before giving up animal products.
 When Rika from Vegan Miam asked me to do a guest post for her blog I took it as my opportunity to start experimenting with different flavors of this fabulous Italian dessert.
 First I tried pumpkin, then came sweet potato, and next on my list was chestnut.
 While I adored all three flavors, the chestnut stood out to me for it’s nuttiness, inherent richness, and comfort quality.
 I’ve shared this dessert with quite a few friends, and even took it with me to the family Thanksgiving dinner.
 It’s been a hit every time!
 I’m looking forward to making it throughout 2015 as well!
+Let me know if you also enjoyed this vegan chestnut tiramisu.

 - ⅓ cup arrowroot or organic cornstarch